More Than A Job: Home Care For A Mom With Alzheimer's Disease

 But nonetheless, she quit her job at the nursing home and moved her mother in with her.

-Shortly after leaving her job, Raddatz lost her apartment in El Cahon, Calif. and moved into her sisters' home in Riverside.
+Shortly after leaving her job, Raddatz lost her apartment in El Cahon, Calif. and moved into her sister's home in Lakeside.
 She cares for her mother around the clock, preparing her meals, helping her bathe and dress, and keeping her calm and entertained during the day.
 They also share a bedroom, so Raddatz can assist her mother when she wakes up throughout the night.

 "Cash and Counsel" program